Issue: Hague Convention on Choice of Courts

 Implementation of the treaty presents an unprecedented possibility for cooperative federalism whereby states that wish to participate would adopt a uniform act while the Congress adopts an almost identical federal implementing act.

-CCJ Resolution 10 A-02 urges the federal government to take all reasonable steps to respect and accommodate principles of federalism in the course of drafting federal implementing legislation.
+CCJ Resolution 10 A-02 urges the federal government to take all reasonable steps to accommodate principles of federalism when drafting implementing legislation.

 The Convention on Choice of Court Agreements was negotiated as part of the ongoing Hague Conference on Private International Law.
 The Convention applies only to provisions in written contracts between businesses that expressly choose a court to hear any disputes arising under that agreement.
 After the United States signed the Convention in 2005, disagreement persisted among representatives of the federal government, the uniform law advocates, and international commercial law practitioners about how the implementation should be accomplished.
 Discussions spanned these options: (1) a complete federal preemption approach which would centrally establish the procedures and legal principles to be followed by chosen courts (including state courts), and (2) a “cooperative federalism” approach by which, to avoid monolithic preemption by federal statute, each state could choose to enact a uniform act that conforms to the terms of the Convention while preserving the application of relevant state common law doctrines and procedures.

 In considering what type of implementation legislation to submit to Congress, the State Department, asked the Uniform Law Commission (ULC) to draft a uniform act that states could enact to accept the Convention and adopt its provisions as state law.
 After years of effort, the ULC adopted a uniform act in 2012.